Potat0-Salad/SuperTuxKartAI/README.md

-# Bachelor Thesis: Comparative Analysis of Machine Learning Approaches for AI in Supertuxkart Soccer Mode Bots
+Comparative Analysis of Machine Learning Approaches for AI in Supertuxkart Soccer Mode Bots

 This repository contains the code and resources used for my Bachelor Thesis at **Vrije Universiteit Amsterdam**.
 The research explores the effectiveness of three distinct machine learning approaches in developing AI bots for the soccer mode of the open-source game **Supertuxkart**.
 The full paper can be found on the "main" branch.